 Rhoades presented workshops on child art at national, state and local venues.
 He was a grade level coordinator, related arts team leader, and mentor teacher team leader.
 He designed and produced thirty school yearbooks.

 As Scott approached retirement, he felt compelled to build an art studio in his back yard so that he could resume painting works of art.
 His paintings have sold throughout the United States and in countries worldwide.
-He has won numerous art awards and his paintings have won many awards during the last several years.
+He has won numerous art awards and his paintings have appeared in national and international publications.

-Rhoades, who is an avid runner, has two daughters, Andrea and Summer, and four grandchildren.
+Rhoades, who is an avid runner, has two daughters, Andrea and Summer, and six grandchildren.
 He lives in Storrs, Connecticut with his wife Ellie.